ShomritaSingha/Data-Analyst-Portfolio-Projects/Excel Projects/Analysis_of_projects.md

 # Data Analysis Process

-In this section, I'll walk you through the step-by-step process of data analysis using Excel, without getting too technical.
+In this section, I have elaborately explained each and every step-by-step process that I have gone through while analyzing the store dataset.
 ## Data Cleaning and Correction

 ### Data Verification and Cleaning: